TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 Everyone will hate you forever.

 No I'm obviously kidding.
 None of these risks are real.
 The biggest downside is that making a good critique *takes time*.
-And it opens you up to critiques yourself.
+And it opens yourself up to critiques as well.

 ## I wish more people critiqued my work